 “Late last year we felt pressured by another provider into accepting significantly higher energy retail prices when our three-year agreement with them ended,” Ascham School’s Business Manager Candice Heapes said.
 “This, along with our growing focus on sustainability as part of our strategic plan, spurred us on to look at alternative options and sources of energy.”

-Against a growing number of solar school initiatives and universities across the country turning to solar PV to bring down energy costs, the Australian educational sector is blazing a trail for other big energy consumers looking to quit the grid in a post-subsidy world.
+Against the backdrop of a growing number of solar school initiatives and universities across the country turning to solar PV to bring down energy costs, the Australian educational sector is blazing a trail for other big energy consumers looking to quit the grid in a post-subsidy world.

 “The education sector is uniquely placed to benefit from corporate renewable PPAs, due to the longevity of its schools and of the PPAs themselves,” said Matthew van der Linden, Managing Director of Flow Power.
 “We look forward to collaborating with Ascham School throughout the duration of this agreement to deliver an energy solution that evolves to fit the school’s needs.”